MicrosoftDocs/power-automate-docs/articles/trigger-flow-teams-message.md

 Be sure to include a form of a confirmation to the user once the flow is completed.
 We recommend using the **Post a message as the flow bot to a user** or the **Post a message as the flow bot to a channel** to notify the user in Teams when a triggered flow completes.

-Here's an example of a flow that creates a workitem in Azure Devops and then posts a confirmation to the originating user.
+Here's an example of a flow that creates a work item in Azure Devops and then posts a confirmation to the originating user.

 ![Create a task flow](media/trigger-flow-teams-message/complete-flow.png)